TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

   - Amazon Tap
   - Fire TV

-> Provides Capabilities or Skills to interact with devices in intuitive way using voice
+> Alexa provides capabilities or skills to interact with devices in intuitive way using voice

 ## Intel Guadalajara Facts